 Chronic inflammation has been shown to negatively impact the immune system, which is why you might notice you’re getting sick more often if you, say, are struggling with depression, or are dealing with a psoriasis flare-up.

 In one study published in 2012, researchers tested two seperate groups — 45 patients were given curcumin and 44 were given a placebo.
 The curcumin was administered twice a day for six months.
 The results?
-The ulcerative colitis patients in the first group were found to relapse and show symptoms.
+The ulcerative colitis patients in the first group were found to relapse and show symptoms of IBS.
 Only 4 percent in the first group relapsed after six months versus the placebo group, where it was found 18 percent relapsed.
 This study concludes that, if taken regularly, turmeric is an effective supplement to help minimize ulcerative colitis symptoms (which can include abdominal pain, weight loss, diarrhea, and more).

 Interestingly, it’s been found that India has an extraordinarily low percentage of patients with Alzheimer’s — and some believe that’s because turmeric is the main ingredient in most Indian food.
-While more studies need to be done, researchers have discovered that for animal test subjects, turmeric lowered inflammation and oxidative stress (both of which might be contributing factors to developing Alzheimer’s).
-Other studies claim that it’s possible curcumin stops brain cells from breaking down, along with the formation of plaque in brains.
+While more studies need to be done, researchers have discovered that for test subjects, turmeric lowered inflammation and oxidative stress (both of which might be contributing factors to developing Alzheimer’s).
+Other studies claim that it’s possible curcumin stops brain cells from breaking down, along with the formation of amyloid plaque in brains.

 In a 2016 review, eight clinical trials were analyzed and it was found that taking 1,000 milligrams of curcumin every day for eight to twelve weeks helps with pain and lower inflammation due to arthritis.
 The doses taken may possibly be as strong as taking NSAIDs, so turmeric may be a natural, healthier alternative.
 In 2018, a study showed that curcumin did decrease joint inflammation in rats by blocking a signaling process called the mTOR pathway.

-Although many of the studies are specific to patients who have recently undergone heart surgery, researchers have found that by taking turmeric as a supplement (before and after the surgery), there was a decrease in myocardial infarction by 56 percent compared to a group which took a placebo bill.
+Although many of the studies are specific to patients who have recently undergone heart surgery, researchers have found that by taking turmeric as a supplement (before and after the surgery), there was a decrease in myocardial infarction by 56 percent compared to a group that took a placebo bill.